Understanding cardiovascular health

 The classical textbooks of Ayurveda mention krimija hridroga.
 Conditions like cardiomyopathy, pericarditis, mediastinal swelling etc. have some similarities to this type of hridroga.
 They fall under the category of organic changes.
 These conditions are serious and require medical attention.
 Ayurveda also mentions vidrathi (abscess) and gulma (tumour) in the cardiac region (10).

-Ayurveda categorises CVD into five types (8):
+Ayurveda categorises CVD in five types (8)

 When there is an excess of exercise, fasting, inadequate quantity of food, or oily, dry food and grief, then vata becomes aggravated.
 This results in trembling, excruciating pain, cramps, unconsciousness, stiffness, sensation of emptiness, and severe pain during digestion.
 One may feel twisting, splitting, pressure or a pricking sensation in the chest.